The Angry Birds Movie 2

-The Angry Birds Movie 2 is a 2019 computer-animated action comedy film based on Rovio Entertainment's Angry Birds video game series, co-produced by Columbia Pictures, Sony Pictures Animation, and Rovio Animation, and distributed by Sony Pictures Releasing.
-The sequel to The Angry Birds Movie (2016), the film was directed by Thurop Van Orman (in his directorial debuts) and co-directed by John Rice from a screenplay by Peter Ackerman, Eyal Podell and Jonathon E. Stewart.
-Jason Sudeikis, Josh Gad, Danny McBride, Maya Rudolph, Tony Hale, Anthony Padilla, Bill Hader, and Peter Dinklage reprise their roles from the first film, with newcomers Leslie Jones, Rachel Bloom, Awkwafina, Sterling K. Brown, Eugenio Derbez, Tiffany Haddish, JoJo Siwa, and Brooklynn Prince joining the ensemble cast.
-In the film, birds Red (Sudeikis), Chuck (Gad), Bomb (McBride), and Sliver (Bloom), are forced to team up with pigs Leonard (Hader), Courtney (Awkwafina), and Garry (Brown) to foil plans by Zeta (Jones) and the rest of the eagles on Eagle Island when an advanced giant ice ball weapon threatens both of their Islands.
+The Angry Birds Movie 2 is a 2019 animated comedy film based on the Angry Birds video game series.
+The film was directed by Thurop Van Orman, and written by Peter Ackerman, Eyal Podell and Jonathon E. Stewart.
+It is an international co-production between Finland and the United States.
+Jason Sudeikis, Josh Gad, Bill Hader, Danny McBride, and Peter Dinklage reprise their voice roles from the first film, with newcomers Leslie Jones, Rachel Bloom, Awkwafina, Sterling K. Brown, and Eugenio Derbez joining the ensemble voice cast.
+In the film, the birds are forced to team up with the pigs to stop Eagle Island's leader from destroying both of their islands.